AviatrixSystems/Docs/HowTos/insane_mode_perf.rst

 where no Aviatrix gateways
 are deployed in the VPCs.
 Adding 500 stateful firewall rules have little impact to the performance.

-Below is the test topologies.
+Below are the test topologies.

 |test_topologies|